jmfernxndez/jmfernxndez/README.md

 Welcome to my Github, I'm Jose Manuel, web developer and cybersecurity enthusiast and all the world around new technologies.
 I like to be learning every day new methodologies and new practices for my code.
     I am a full stack developer, but i specialize a lot in the front end.

+🧠 Skills.
+    ▪️ Development with good practices.
+    ▪️ Proactivity and continuous learning.
+    ▪️ Engagement and critical thinking.
+    ▪️ Project management and communication.
+    ▪️ Teamwork.

 ```javascript
 const jose = {